-Switching the System On: Simply plug in the power cable, turn on the battery and the transducer will start to ping, it must be in water to give a depth.
+Switching the System On: Simply plug in the power leads and the transducer will start to ping, it must be in water to give a depth.
 Testing in a small bucket is fine but realize the depths will be incorrect from the shallowness and noise.
-The dual frequency unit may have trouble getting bottom track.
+Note: The transducer comes with a Cap for protection remove this before use.